KennardWang/VTuber-MomoseHiyori/README.md

      python main.py --debug --gpu --connect
      ```

-**Optional : Set Port Number**
+**Optional : Set Parameters**

+There are some parameters you can change.
 The default port number is 14514, you could set another port number via `--port=PORT_NUMBER`, but keep it the same as that in the Unity client.
+Moreover, you can set the camera via `--cam=CAM_INDEX` if you have more than one camera, the default camera index is 0.
+Please check the guidance of all parameters by using `python main.py --help`.

 <br>